 He's also written several articles for ESPN.com and ESPN The Magazine.
 Additionally, he hosted a radio show for 97.1 The Fan in Columbus, as well as appearing on various podcasts for ESPN.

-In 2019, Herbstreit won his fourth Sports Emmy Award for Outstanding Studio Analyst, tying him for the most in ESPN history.
+In 2019, Herbstreit won his fourth Sports Emmy Award for Outstanding Studio Analyst, tying him for the most in ESPN history with Dick Schaap.

 Kirk Herbstreit met his future wife, Alison Butler, while she was a cheerleader at Ohio State.
 They married in 1998 and now have four children, all boy.
 Jake and Tye (twins who play football at Clemson), Zak, and Chase.
 Herbstreit even had some of them on set with him on College GameDay over the years as they have grown up.

-With how much he is traveling and does from his time on Gameday to commentating games for ESPN and ABC Sports on Saturday night, Herbstreit is definitely living up the the amount of money he makes.
+With how much he is traveling across the United States and does from his time on GameDay to commentating games for ESPN and ABC Sports on Saturday night, Herbstreit is definitely living up to the amount of money he makes.